 Not everyone infected with syphilis will develop symptoms.
 That is why it is important to know the risks, get tested, and take measures to prevent syphilis.

 Health Effects of Syphilis

-Syphilis is often referred to as “the great imitator” because of the wide range of symptoms that infected people may experience.
+Syphilis is often referred to as “the great imitator” because of the wide range of symptoms that a person with syphillis may experience.
 These symptoms can easily be confused with those of other conditions.